Explore Cork’s food scene

 Travel to East Cork and enjoy the famous Ballymaloe House hospitality.
 Discover the lush green countryside and savour the home-cooked meals, with ingredients sourced from the Ballymaloe grounds and walled gardens.
 At this historic country house, menus change daily with talented chefs creating traditional Irish meals for hungry guests.

-The Jameson Distillery
+The Midleton Distillery Experience

 Visit one of the original Jameson warehouses on-site and draw a special Jameson blend straight from the cask.
 Craft ambassadors are on hand to share tips, making this experience a must for true whiskey fans.